joselado/quantum-lattice/README.md

 ## Colossal graphene quantum dots
-Density of states and spatially resolved density of states of a bg graphene quantum dot.
+Density of states and spatially resolved density of states of a big graphene quantum dot.
 The huge islands module uses special techniques to efficiently solve systems with hundreds of thousands of atoms.
 ![Alt text](screenshots/giant_island.png?raw=true "Big graphene island")